nicfv/Me/docs/blog/posts/2024-08-30-resolution-progress.md

 ### Reading

 I've started and finished one book since the beginning of this year; *Lexicon* by Max Barry, with 390 pages.
 This meets my criteria of a book over 100 pages.
 I did most of my reading while travelling, for example the flights or bullet train in Japan.
 It was a dark fantasy novel with the theme of words having more power than just their meaning.
 It was an excellent book, although a bit confusing at times, but was super interesting.
-Unfortunately, while I have read bits of other books, but have not started my "second book" that I plan to finish by the end of the year.
+Unfortunately, while I have read bits of other books, I have not started my "second book" that I plan to finish by the end of the year.
 That puts me at only one book out of my goal of 2.
 At this point in the year, I should have about 1.33 books completed to be on track.

 $$\frac{1.00}{1.33} \approx 75\% \text{ of my goal}$$